Janet E. Duncan, FSA 2014, FCAS, MAAA

 Teach one actuarial course per quarter at UCSB:

-- Fundamental Actuarial Concepts (Introduction to P&C insurance)
+- Fundamental Actuarial Concepts (intro to P&C insurance)

 - Actuarial Research (direct small student groups in real-world employer-sponsored projects)